 MIKE SMITH’S HOT HUNDRED UK HITS

 The major acts of 1972 continued their success in 1973.
-Those included the British artists Elton John and Rod Stewart plus bands the Sweet, Slade and T Rex who kept Glam Rock going.
+Those included the British artists Elton John, David Bowie and Rod Stewart plus bands the Sweet, Slade and T Rex who kept Glam Rock going.
 They were joined by newcomers David Essex, Alvin Stardust and Leo Sayer.
 Status Quo, who had a few hits in the late 1960s, returned in 1973, beginning a long and successful career that went on into the 2000s.
 The band 10cc had their first Number One in this year, and went on to have a string of hits through the 1970s.
 Member Graham Gouldman has been mentioned in these lists previously when he wrote songs for the Yardbirds, Hollies and others.
 The former Beatles all had solo hits during 1973.
+Quirky Irish performer Gilbert O'Sullivan also had a very successful year in the UK charts.

 American artists David Cassidy and Donny Osmond continued their hit-making ways, the latter also featuring in his family group the Osmonds.
 They were joined by sister Marie Osmond who had her first hit in the UK, and went on to duet with brother Donny in 1974.
 The year also witnessed the return of 1960s recording star Neil Sedaka.
 He changed to a more mellow sound, and enjoyed several hits as a result.
 Perry Como, a major force during the 1950s, who had returned in 1971, enjoyed two Top 10 hits in 1973 despite having turned 60 years of age.
 American group Dawn, who had reached Number One in 1971 with "Knock Three Times", were back with another chart-topper, although it was their final year of Top 20 chart entries.